Asymptotic quantization of exponential random graphs: Introduction

 \section{Introduction}

-Over the last decades, the availability and widespread diffusion of network data on typically very large scales have created the impetus for the development of new theories for modeling and describing the properties of large random networks.
-Nonetheless, and despite the vast and rapidly growing body of literature on network analysis (see, e.g., \cite{F1,F2,GXFA,Kol,Newman.book} and references therein), the study of the asymptotic behavior of network models has proven rather difficult in most cases.
-Indeed, because the limiting properties of many such models remain hard to determine, methodologies for carrying out fundamental inferential tasks such as parameter estimation, hypothesis and goodness-of-fit testing with provable asymptotic guarantees have yet to be developed for most network models.
+Over the last decades, the availability and widespread diffusion of network data on typically very large scales have created the impetus for the development of new theories and methods for the analysis of large random graphs.
+Despite the vast and rapidly growing body of literature on network analysis (see, e.g., \cite{F1,F2,GXFA,Kol,Newman.book} and references therein), the study of the asymptotic behavior of network models has proven rather difficult in most cases.
+As a result, methodologies for carrying out basic statistical tasks such as parameter estimation, hypothesis and goodness-of-fit testing with provable asymptotic guarantees have yet to be developed for most network models.

-Exponential random graph models \cite{FS,HL,WF} form one of the most prominent families of statistical models for random graphs, but also one for which the issue of present lack of understanding of their general asymptotic properties is particularly pressing.
-These rather general models are exponential families of probability distributions over graphs, whereby the natural sufficient statistics are virtually any functions on the space of graphs that are deemed to capture the features of interest.
-Such statistics may include, for instance, the number of edges or copies of any finite subgraph, as well as more complex quantities such as the degree sequence or degree distribution, and combinations thereof.
-As a result, these models are able to capture a wide variety of common network tendencies by representing a complex global structure through a set of tractable local features.
-They are especially useful when one wants to construct models that resemble observed networks as closely as possible, but without going into details of the specific process underlying network formation.
-Due to their flexibility and modeling power, exponential random graph models are among the most widespread models in network analysis, with countless applications in multiple disciplines, including social sciences, statistics and statistical mechanics.
+Exponential random graph models \cite{FS,HL,WF} form one of the most prominent class of statistical models for random graphs, but also one for which the issue of lack of understanding of their general asymptotic properties is particularly pressing.
+These rather generic models are exponential families of probability distributions over graphs, whereby the natural sufficient statistics are virtually any functions on the space of graphs that are deemed to capture essential features of interest.
+Such statistics may include, for instance, the number of edges or copies of any finite subgraph, as well as more complex quantities such as the degree distribution, and combinations thereof.
+Exponential random graph models are especially useful when one wants to construct models that resemble observed networks, but without specifying an explicit network formation mechanism.
+They are among the most widespread models in network analysis, with numerous applications in the social sciences, statistics, statistical mechanics, economics and other disciplines.
 See, e.g., \cite{ERGM4,ERGM1,ERGM2,S,ERGM3}.